philcali/philcali-cdk/iot/README.md

-# IoT Registry
+# IoT

-Simply CDK bindings for IoT.
+Simply CDK bindings for IoT for small scale thing registration.

 ## Example

 ### Basic Bindings

 ```
-import * as iot from '@philcali-cdk/iot-registry';
+import * as iot from '@philcali-cdk/iot';

 // Simply create a thing
 const thing = new Thing(stack, 'MyThing');